VoronDesign/VoronUsers/printer_mods/dury10/Spartacus/toolhead_assembly.md

 </div>

+Here at the back i mounted only 2 set insets to secure the 3010 fan to cool down the canboard and the driver for the extruder.

 <div align="center">
   <img style="max-width: 30%;" src="https://github.com/dury10/VoronUsers/blob/Spartacus/printer_mods/dury10/Spartacus/IMAGES/spartacus_assembly/25.jpeg"  />
 </div>

+Down at the bottom we have space for 2 round pcb 5050 neopixels I use RGBW

 <div align="center">
   <img style="max-width: 30%;" src="https://github.com/dury10/VoronUsers/blob/Spartacus/printer_mods/dury10/Spartacus/IMAGES/spartacus_assembly/26.jpeg"  />
 </div>

+Insert the spring loaded screw to secure the iddler door

 <div align="center">
   <img style="max-width: 30%;" src="https://github.com/dury10/VoronUsers/blob/Spartacus/printer_mods/dury10/Spartacus/IMAGES/spartacus_assembly/28.jpeg"  />
 </div>

+we are missing the 3010 hotend fan but you get the idea this is how it supposed to look when its ready.

 <div align="center">
   <img style="max-width: 30%;" src="https://github.com/dury10/VoronUsers/blob/Spartacus/printer_mods/dury10/Spartacus/IMAGES/spartacus_assembly/29.jpeg"  />